Linda Crampton is a former biology teacher, a writer, and a long-time pet owner. She has or has had dogs, cats, and birds in her family.

 The surgeon who operated on Ryan said that his intestine was inflamed and close to rupturing, so we are very glad that we had the surgery done when we did.
 Ryan's intestine was folded into an accordion shape.
 The muscles in the wall of the intestine continue to contract when an obstruction is present, creating a wave-like motion that normally pushes material through the intestine.
 This may cause the intestinal wall to bunch up next to the obstruction.

 Abdominal surgery to remove a blockage is a major operation.
 We were told that the outcome would probably be favorable but that the surgery did involve risks.
-The surgeon said that sometimes when an obstruction was near the end of the colon (the main part of the large intestine) he could open the abdomen, squeeze the obstruction down the intestine and then pull it out through the anus without cutting the intestine open.
-Unfortunately this couldn't be done with Ryan's sock, since it was trapped in his small intestine.
+The surgeon said that sometimes when an obstruction was near the end of the colon (the main part of the large intestine), he could open the abdomen, squeeze the obstruction down the intestine and then pull it out through the anus without cutting the intestine open.
+Unfortunately, this couldn't be done with Ryan's sock, since it was trapped in his small intestine.

 We live quite close to a vet clinic that has long working hours and operates seven days a week.
 We also live near two emergency pet clinics.
 The situation would have been much more difficult—and possibly more dangerous—if we lived in a rural area.

-Recovery from Surgery
+Ryan's Recovery From Surgery

-When he returned home after his surgery, Ryan was given an antibiotic, a pain reliever and a medication to reduce acid production in his stomach.
+When he returned home after his surgery, Ryan was given an antibiotic, a pain reliever, and a medication to reduce acid production in his stomach.
 He received two tablespoons of soft dog food multiple times a day, according to the vet's instructions, and also small quantities of water multiple times a day.
-We were allowed to take him for short, slow leash walks quite soon after the surgery.
+We were allowed to take him for short; slow leash walks quite soon after the surgery.
 We had an Elizabethan collar (or cone) for him to wear to prevent him from nibbling his stitches.

 It was wonderful to see Ryan showing an interest in the world around him and wagging his tail very soon after he returned home.
 One of the vets that treated him said that the first hours and the first day or two after the surgery were the most critical times, however, and that we couldn’t really relax until at least five days after the surgery.

 It's important to watch for signs of a fever or increasing pain during a dog's recovery from intestinal surgery.
 These symptoms could indicate that fluid is leaking out of the intestine into the abdominal cavity.
-The cavity is lined with a membrane called the peritoneum which may become infected and inflamed by intestinal fluid.
+The cavity is lined with a membrane called the peritoneum, which may become infected and inflamed by intestinal fluid.
 Inflammation of the peritoneum is called peritonitis and can be a very serious disorder.

 Preventing an Intestinal Blockage

-Please don’t read this article about Ryan's adventure with a sock and think “I’m glad that my dog doesn’t do things like that”.
-Remember that up until his emergency Ryan had never done things like that either!
+Please don’t read this article about Ryan's adventure with a sock and think, “I’m glad that my dog doesn’t do things like that.”
+Remember that up until his emergency, Ryan had never done things like that either!
 Although most intestinal blockages occur in dogs that have shown a tendency to eat dangerous items, this isn't always the case.

 It's very important to keep a home containing a dog tidy and to keep potentially dangerous objects and chemicals shut up or placed out of their reach.
 This is important if you have children in the family, too.
-When you take your socks off they need to be put in a drawer or in the washing machine—a step that we are very careful to follow now.
+When you take your socks off, they need to be put in a drawer or in the washing machine—a step that we are very careful to follow now.

 Hendrix Swallows a Rock and Wears a Cone